Updated: Jul 5

 Francesco "Frankie" Amato: An old friend of Sam's from middle school.
 Frankie's father is the owner of a grocery and a cafe, both of which Sam often visit.
 Serious, observant and pragmatic, Frankie is a foil to Sam.

 Joel Farber: Another old friend of Sam's from middle school.
-Joel is studying to become an accountant and is very nervous and shy.
-He hopes some of Sam and Frankie's confidence can rub off on him.
+Joel is studying to become an accountant.
+He is sarcastic, easily offended and likes to argue with people.
+However, he can be a bit socially awkward.
+He hopes some of Sam and Frankie's social skills can rub off on him.

 Yekaterina "Katya" Luneva: A factory worker Sam meets by chance outside of "Feingold's Deli."
 Quiet and determined with a spine of steel, there is more to her than meets the eye.

-Solina "Lina" Williams: A flapper Sam meets when he goes to a speakeasy for the first time.
+Lina Williams: A young woman Sam meets when he goes to a speakeasy for the first time.
 Energetic, eccentric, and artistic, she encourages Sam to pursue his artistic inclinations.
+Her parents are wealthy and well-connected and she hails from the Upper East Side.

 Thomas Melbourne: A fellow student at Sam's law school who is the captain of the football team and appears to be a friendly but (at least initially) bland and uninteresting "goody-two-shoes."
 Sam can either befriend, ignore, or antagonize him.

-Dean Benjamin Cox: The Dean of the Faculty of Law, Dean Cox is responsible for counselling students who have failed law courses and assigning them summer courses and make-up exams to help them graduate on time, if possible.
+Benjamin Cox: The Dean of the Faculty of Law of Ambrose College (Sam's law school), Dean Cox is responsible for counselling students who have failed law courses and assigning them summer courses and make-up exams to help them graduate on time, if possible.
 Sam first came into contact with Dean Cox when he failed three of his first year courses and immediately butts heads with him.
 Dean Cox is well-meaning, but he is also arrogant with a tendency to moralize.
 Furthermore, his subtle bias against immigrants often angers Sam.